top of page

 Grammarly: My Secret Writing Buddy

-I don’t talk about this often, but I have dyslexia, which means grammar rules and spelling don’t always register for me the way they do for others.
-Sometimes I literally don’t see the mistake on the page.
-So when I sit down to write, my words might feel just a little off, or my sentence structure might wander a bit.
+I don’t talk about this often, but I have dyslexia.
+Grammar rules and spelling don’t always register for me the way they do for others.
+Sometimes, I literally don’t see the mistakes on the page.
+So, when I sit down to write, my words might feel just a little off, or my sentence structure might wander a bit.

 Enter: Grammarly.

 This tool helps me clean up my writing and communicate clearly.
-It catches the things my brain skips, like small spelling errors, punctuation mistakes, or awkward phrasing, and gives me suggestions I can accept or ignore.
+It catches the things my brain skips—small spelling errors, punctuation mistakes, or awkward phrasing.
+Grammarly offers suggestions I can accept or ignore.

-This is my main assistant.
+This is my go-to tool.
 I use it for:

 • Writing newsletter drafts